Outsourcing Transition Planning

 Governance setup

 Governance should be established before go-live so roles and expectations are clear.
+Governance is not bureaucracy — it is how you ensure the service stays aligned with business needs.

 - Who is the internal service owner?